California Sales and Use Tax & Audit Guide

 Nexus – How Is It Established in California?

-According to the California Department of Tax and Fee Administration (CDTFA), sales tax nexus is created in California if a business has a physical presence in California, such as:
+According to the California Department of Tax and Fee Administration (CDTFA), nexus for paying sales tax in California occurs when a business has a physical presence in California.
+Some examples of physical presence could include:

-- Maintaining an office or other place of business in California.
+- You have an office or other place of business in California.

 NOTE: California has been extremely aggressive in pursuing online retailers that use FBA services.
 California requires the fulfillment center to divulge sellers that use its fulfillment services and have inventory in California.
 If you use FBA or another fulfillment service, you are likely on California’s sales tax radar.